Japan's tight gun laws add to shock over Abe's assassination

 “Firearms legislation in Japan is very restrictive, so I think what we’re seeing here, with what’s probably a muzzle-loading weapon, is not just an attempt to circumvent the control of firearms, but also the strict control of ammunition in Japan,” he said.

-Associated Press Writer Jon Gambrell in Lviv, Ukraine contributed to this report.
+Associated Press writers Jon Gambrell in Lviv, Ukraine, and Aamer Madhani in Washington contributed to this report.

 Jon Gambrell is on Twitter https://twitter.com/jongambrellAP